coder83431/os-ticket-master/README.md

 <img src="https://i.imgur.com/Clzj7Xs.png" alt="osTicket logo"/>
 </p>

-<h1>osTicket - Prerequisites and Installation </h1>
+<h1>osTicket - osTickets and Ticket Lifecycle </h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines the process of  creating, triaging, and solving tickets in osTicket .<br />

 <h2>Environments and Technologies Used</h2>